NETWAYS/fundamentals4puppet-training/sections/basics/03_installation.md

  * Make Puppet Collection available.
  * Inspect what version is installed on your master.
  * Install puppet-agent in the inspected version.
- * Extend your path variable to include the puppet command.
+ * Extend the secure path variable to include the puppet command.

 !SLIDE supplemental exercises